zoopyserg/automatic-rails-setup/README.md

-# Rails Setup on fresh Ubuntu 20.04 install
+# Automatic Rails Setup on fresh Ubuntu 20.04 install

 A quick, easy, and fully automatic way to get a complete Ruby on Rails Development Environment onto your fresh Ubuntu 20.04 PC.